 Our research program involves novel juxtapositioning of organic functional groups in small molecules and investigation of their unique chemical, physical and biological properties.
 Functional groups are our molecular ‘playsets’ and their emergent properties, when juxtaposed, define our ‘rules of engagement.’

 The second theme - simplicity - defines our approach to making small molecules.
-A simple synthesis is reliable, efficient, scalable and cheap.
-Consequently, addition and rearrangement organic reactions are 'higher order tools' for small molecule synthesis.
+A simple synthesis is reliable, atom efficient, environmentally friendly, scalable and cheap.
+Consequently, addition and rearrangement organic reactions, in which all atoms of the reactants are retained in the desired product, are 'higher order tools' for small molecule synthesis.

 Specific Research Projects